MartinLogan Motion Series - August 2019

-The new series have the same model designations as the models they replace, but with a lowercase i added.
-Does the i stand for incremental?
+The models in the new series have the same designations as the models they replace, but with a lowercase “i” added.
+Does the “i” stand for incremental?
 The changes in the new series are “mostly aesthetic,” confirmed Devin Zell, marketing manager for MartinLogan.

-The perforated metal grilles on the previous models have been replaced with magnetically attached cloth grilles.
+Magnetically attached cloth grilles have replaced the perforated metal grilles on the previous models.
 The floorstanders have two grilles -- with separate grilles covering the woofers at the bottom of the enclosure.
 The new lineup’s cloth grilles certainly look more elegant and less industrial than the metal grilles on the previous line.